feedboards/Feedboard.VSCode/README.md

 }
 ```

-## setup feedboard-core lib
+## Setup feedboard-core lib

-u need to create a `.npmrc` file in the root directory then u need to add this code in the file `.npmrc`
+you need to create a `.npmrc` file in the root directory, and then you need to add this code in the file `.npmrc`

-also, if u want u can copy the example from `example.npmrc`
+also, if you want you can copy the example from `example.npmrc`

 ```bash
 @katyara1:registry=https://npm.pkg.github.com/